Understanding the mental health landscape in Wales

 In 2012, the Welsh government published their ‘Together for Mental Health’ strategy, a 10-year plan for improving mental health and wellbeing in Wales.
 As a result, around £600m is now invested in mental health services each year, more than any other service in the NHS.

-Whilst there is limited data on the prevalence of mental health problems in children in Wales, UK wide, it’s estimated that three children in every classroom (or 1 in 10 children overall) has a diagnosable mental health condition.
+Whilst there is limited data on the prevalence of mental health problems in children and young people in Wales, UK wide, it’s estimated that three children and young people in every classroom (or 1 in 8 overall) has a diagnosable mental health condition.

 In 2015, the Welsh government set up Together for Children and Young People, a multi-agency programme designed to improve mental health services for children.
 A report by the Children, Young People and Education Committee in 2018 suggested a number of changes to the programme, which has now been extended until 2022, in line with the country’s mental health strategy, Together for Mental Health.

-What affects the mental health of children in Wales?
+What affects the mental health of children and young people in Wales?

-There are many different causes of poor mental health in children.
+There are many different causes of poor mental health in children and young people.
 These reasons can be complex – there may not be one specific cause of poor mental health, but a combination of contributory factors.
 You can find out more about risks to children’s mental health in the risks and protective factors section of this website.

 Some causes, specific to Wales, may be:

 - Economic inequality: According to the Joseph Rowntree Foundation, Wales has the highest levels of poverty out of the four UK countries.
 They estimate that around 30% of children in Wales live in relative poverty.
-Research has shown that children living in low income households are more likely to suffer mental health problems.
+Researchhas shown that children living in low income households are more likely to experience mental health issues.

-- Rural life: Around 1 in 3 people in Wales live in an area classed as rural (compared to 1 in 5 in England).
-There are significant difficulties with accessing mental health services in rural Wales, as well as concerns around deprivation and isolation potentially making mental health issues worse.
+- Rural life: Around 1 in 3people in Wales live in an area classed as rural (compared to 1 in 5 in England).
+There are significant difficulties with accessing mental health services in rural Wales, as well as concerns around deprivation and isolation potentially making mental health problems worse.

 Mental health and school